 What are the Health Benefits of Cinnamon for a Dog?

-One of the main benefits of cinnamon is its anti-inflammatory properties, and its ability to either slow down, or actually stop the growth of bacteria.
+One of the main benefits of cinnamon is its anti-inflammatory properties and ability to either slow down or stop the growth of bacteria.

 How to Use Cinnamon in Your Dog’s Diet